William Douglass (abolitionist): Activism

 Rev. Douglass advocated education in trades and academia.
 He also believed deeply in the spread of peace above all else, despite the religious and racial unrest which beset Philadelphia in the 1830s and continued with the Know Nothing Movement in the 1840s and 1850s.
 He was active in the Anti-Slavery Society.
 He also advocated equal representation in the Episcopalian church, as in a pamphlet published in the year he died.

 Family life

 Douglass married twice.
 His first wife was named Elizabeth.
-His second wife was Sarah Mapps Douglass, who survived him by two decades.
+His second wife was activist Sarah Mapps Douglass.
 Between his two marriages, Douglass produced nine children.
 His passion for education influenced his eldest daughters Sarah, Elizabeth, Mary, Caroline to acquire trades.

 Death

-Douglass died in Philadelphia, Pennsylvania in 1862.
-Records on Douglass were silenced after his death mainly due to the fact he was unsuccessful in gaining equal representation in the Episcopal diocese.
+Douglass died in Philadelphia, Pennsylvania on May 22, 1862.